jaechoidev/jaechoidev.github.io/content/log/challenge-02.md

 - kokoa clone #2.3 ~ #2.11
 - Quiz
 - posting a blog
-- React Master Class #3.0 - #3.7
+- React Master Class #3.0 - #3.2

 ### Overview

-started waking up at 4 am to make some time to focus.
-Active hours will be 5pm-9pm(PST) and 4am-8am(PST).
-Check-ins at 6pm (daily goals, lectures, challenges, etc) and check-out at 7am(check goals, posting )
+- It is hard to have time to focus on learning outside of work.
+- Tagging #100dayofcode on twitter post, and then it seems like being read by someone else.
+- still warming up with quizes, tomorrow will be first assignment day for challenge.

 ### Today I learned (reviewed)